fatherdougalmaguire/fatherdougalmaguire.github.io/_posts/2025-03-28-Introducing-Abeja.md

 And neither sound nor data storage functionality is present.

-Subsequent posts will document how to got to this poin.
+Subsequent posts will document how to got to this point.

 And the challenges in moving forward to a fully working implementation.